xandergreer/Arctic-Media/README.md

 ## 🌟 Highlights

   - Stream your local movie and TV show library from any browser on any device
-- Automatic metadata fetching from TMDB — posters, overviews, ratings, and episode titles
+  - Automatic metadata fetching from TMDB.
+Posters, overviews, ratings, and episode titles
   - Fast library scanning with smart title cleaning and TMDB canonical title correction
+  - Automatic subtitle downloading powered by SubDL and OpenSubtitles
-- Continue watching — progress is saved automatically and syncs across devices
+  - Continue watching, progress is saved automatically and syncs across devices
   - Per-episode progress bars and resume support on iOS
   - Auto-play next episode with a toggleable setting
   - Admin panel with live viewer monitoring, server metrics, user management, and watch history
-- Media request system — users can request content, admins can acknowledge and fulfill requests
+  - Media request system. users can request content, admins can acknowledge and fulfill requests
-- Invite-only or open registration — you control who gets access
+  - Invite-only or open registration, you control who gets access
   - HLS adaptive streaming via FFmpeg for broad device compatibility
-- Native iOS app with liquid glass navigation (iOS 26) for watching on the go
+  - Native iOS app for watching on the go
   - Roku app in development
-- Self-contained executable for Windows and macOS — no Python or dependencies required on the host machine
+  - Self-contained executable for Windows and macOS — no Python or dependencies required

 ## ℹ️ Overview